 A number of participating journalists of color called out the publication on Twitter today.

-As of 2019, the Inquirer’s 290-year old newsroom was 78 percent white, according to Google Trends.
-According to the same source, the paper’s readership is only 36 percent white.
+As of 2019, the Inquirer’s 191-year old newsroom was 11 percent Black, according to Google Trends.
+According to the same source, Philadelphia's population was 42 percent Black.